 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.

 Why Mount Pilatus?

 Located near Lucerne, Mt Pilatus is a great introduction to the Swiss Alps.
 We were staying in Zurich, but that area is not quite the impressive mountains we wanted for our first Swiss Alps adventure.
-Lucerne is a short 45 min train ride from Zurich, making it a perfect day trip.
+A short 45 minute train ride makes Lucerne a perfect day trip from Zurich.

 Lucerne has plenty of mountains in the area: Pilatus, Stanserhorn, Bürgenstock, Rigi to name a few.
 Rigi and Stanserhorn mountain access are both included free in the Swiss Travel Pass, whereas Pilatus access is a 50% discount.

 - It’s the tallest of the four mountains.

 - It’s quickly accessible from the train station where we’d be arriving in Lucerne.

 - Because I’d read about the Golden Tour and fell in love with the idea!

 There are two mechanical modes of transportation to get to the top of Mt Pilatus: gondolas (aerial cable cars) and cogwheel train.
 The world’s steepest cogwheel train, to be exact.
 Both offer spectacular views all the way up the mountain.